oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-create/ai-vision-create.md

 In this lab, you will:

-* Create a new bucket within Object Storage
+* Data Preparation by Classifying Images.
-* Download XRay images and classify these images into different folders
+* Load images to Object Storage using OCI CLI
-* Upload images to OCI Bucket using OCI CLI
+* Verify images are correctly loaded

 ### Prerequisites